exclamation icon

 Get a free car seat

 Car seats make riding in a motor vehicle safer for your child.
 You will need a car seat for your baby when you drive home from the hospital after your baby’s birth.
-Minnesota law requires children riding in a motor vehicle to be in a car seat up to their eighth birthday or until the child reaches 4 feet, 9 inches tall.
+Minnesota law requires children riding in a motor vehicle to be in a car seat up to their ninth birthday or until the child reaches 4 feet, 9 inches tall.

 As a Hennepin Health member, you can get a free car seat or booster for your baby or child (up to nine years old) once you complete a car seat class or a technician visit to your home.
 Free car seats are provided by Milk Moms and Everyday Miracles.
 Details about car seat program.